ayozeruanoalc/ayozeruanoalc/README.md

 A scalable **book search engine** built over a large corpus from **Project Gutenberg**.
 The project explores multiple backend architectures, evolving from a modular microservice-based design to a **distributed cluster** with in-memory index replication, asynchronous coordination, load balancing, and fault tolerance.

-Focused on **system architecture, concurrency, scalability, and performance benchmarking**.

 🔗 https://github.com/ayozeruanoalc/book-search-engine

 ### ✈️ FlightDelays